The Split Quarter Square Triangle Quilt Block is a variation of the Quarter Square Triangle, which is also referred to as the Hour Glass quilt block.

 Instructions

-- Start by cutting your fabrics according to the chart above.
+- Use your quilting ruler and rotary cuter to cut your fabrics according to the cutting chart above.

 I made 3" finished quilt blocks, so I cut two fabrics at 4-1/4" and two squares from the third fabric at 3-7/8".

-- Start by making half square triangles from your larger cut squares.
-Mark a diagonal line on the wrong side of one fabric.
+- Start by making half-square triangles from your larger cut squares.
+These will make the quarter triangle side of the block.
+Using a removable fabric marker, draw a diagonal line on the wrong side of one fabric.

 - Turn and sew 1/4" from the other side of the marked line.